New Orleans Wrongful Death Attorney Answers 8 FAQs about Hospital-Acquired InfectionsJuly 5th, 2016

 People enter hospitals to recover from their illnesses and injuries, but far too often, patients acquire new health conditions in medical facilities.
 In fact, according to the Centers for Disease Control and Prevention, at least 1 in 25 patients contracts a preventable infection from a health-care center.
 These are called nosocomial infections.

-If you contracted a nosocomial infection, contact the Bowling Law Firm.
+If you contracted a nosocomial infection, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a medical malpractice lawyer in New Orleans who will evaluate your case to determine if you have grounds for a claim.
 You may be entitled to compensation for medical expenses, lost income and noneconomic damages.

 Here are the answers to eight FAQs about hospital-acquired infections: